 Set up a firewall

-Enabling a firewall is the most basic measure of protection against a cyber attack, and every SMB should use it as the first line of defense.
+Enabling a firewall is the most basic measure of protection against a cyber-attack, and every SMB should use it as the first line of defense between their data and potential hackers.
 Apart from using an external firewall, it’s a good idea to add another layer of protection by installing internal firewalls.
-Finally, your employees who work from home and access the company database should also install a firewall because cybercriminals look for any crack in the system.
+Additionally, ensure that any employees who work from home and access the company database also install a firewall, as cybercriminals look for any crack in the system.
 So, if you have remote employees, make sure to provide all kinds of support for their home networks.

 Data encryption is one of the best and most effective methods for protecting your sensitive data.
 It allows you to translate your data into a secret code, which means that it’s safe even if it’s intercepted by cybercriminals.
-The only way to decipher encrypted data is by means of the key.
-In case that your website has user registration and login option, or if it accepts credit cards, you need to protect your customers’ information by switching from HTTP to HTTPS protocol.
-A green padlock in the address bar indicates that your website is safe, and this will positively affect your business because your customers won’t be worried about trusting you with their credit card numbers and other sensitive data.
+The only way to decipher encrypted data is via a key.
+If your website has user registration and login option, or if it accepts credit cards, you need to protect your customers’ information by switching from HTTP to HTTPS protocol.
+A green padlock in the address bar indicates to your customers that your website is safe, showing your customers that they don’t have to be worried about trusting you with their credit card information and other sensitive data.

 Back up your data

-These security practices are extremely simple, and yet many SMBs fail to follow them thus putting their profit, reputation, and future in jeopardy.
+Though these security practices might sound extremely simple, many small- and medium-sized business fail to follow them, putting their reputation, profit, and future in jeopardy.